tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 <img src=project-structure.svg alt="Project structure" style="width: 100% !important;" />
 </p>

-One advantage of Bazel is how well it supports building projects that use multiple languages.
-That doesn't apply here, but there are other attributes that make this game an interesting case study:
+This game has a few attributes that make it an interesting case study:

 - It has a non-trivial structure with modules[^1] shared between client and server executables.